- Contact Us

 - Helping a friend in crisis

-- You would like to receive in-the-moment support with a professional and do not want to want to schedule an appointment.
+- You would like to receive in-the-moment support with a professional and do not want to schedule an appointment.

 - You have a lived experience counsellor match request (ex: a counsellor who understands your religion or culture).
 If you are unsure whether My SSP might support your counsellor request, we encourage you to make the request and My SSP will attempt to source and provide compatible support.